Skip to content

 As an employer considering an unpaid trial, you should consider some key factors.
 These factors will help you decide whether it is fair for you to ask for a trial shift without offering payment.

 An unpaid trial shift should be only as long as you reasonably need to decide whether the potential employee can do the job.
-Generally speaking, it is unlikely that an unpaid trial shift should last more than one day.
-More than this, you should start to pay the workers a minimum wage.
+Generally speaking, it is unlikely that an unpaid trial shift should last more than a couple of hours.
+If a trial lasts longer than this, you should start to pay the worker the National Minimum Wage.

 Other factors may determine whether you need to pay a person carrying out a trial period of work the minimum wage.
 These include whether the: